Energetic neutral atom: Magnetospheric ENA imaging

 Magnetospheres are formed by the solar wind plasma flow around planets with an intrinsic magnetic field (Mercury, Earth, Jupiter, Saturn, Uranus, and Neptune), although planets and moons lacking magnetic fields may sometimes form magnetosphere-like plasma structures.
 The ionospheres of weakly magnetized planets such as Venus and Mars set up currents that partially deflect the solar wind flow around the planet.
-ENAs have been observed in a range of planetary magnetospheres throughout our solar system.
+ENAs have been observed in a range of planetary magnetospheres throughout the Solar System.

 Although magnetospheric plasma fluctuation has very low densities; e.g. near Jupiter's moon Europa, plasma pressures are about 10−13 bar, compared to 1 bar at Earth's surface, and are responsible for magnetospheric dynamics and emissions.
 For example, geomagnetic storms create serious disturbances in Earth's cable communications systems, navigational systems and power distribution systems.

 The strength and orientation of the magnetic field with respect to solar wind flow determines the shape of the magnetosphere.
 It is usually compressed on the day side and elongated at the night side.

 Earth's magnetosphere

-The Earth's magnetic field forms a magnetic cavity within the solar wind, called the magnetosphere.
+The Earth's magnetic field forms a magnetic cavity within the solar wind.
 Energetic particles in this region of space can have major space weather impacts, including damaging satellites that orbit the Earth and presenting hazards for astronauts.
 ENA imaging is important to understand the dynamics of these energetic particles, which then allows for mitigation of these space weather effects.

 ENA detection in Earth's magnetosphere

 The first dedicated ENA instrument was launched on a Nike–Tomahawk sounding rocket from Fort Churchill, Manitoba, Canada.
 This experiment was followed by the launch of a similar instrument on a Javelin sounding rocket in 1970 to an altitude of 840 km at Wallops Island off the coast of Virginia.
 In 1972 and 1973, the presence of ENA signatures explained inconsistencies in measurements by the IMP-7 and 8 satellites.

 ENA data from the NASA/ESA ISEE 1 satellite enabled the construction of the first global image of the storm time ring current in 1982.
 This was a breakthrough that paved the way for the use of ENAs as a powerful imaging technique.
 ENAs were also detected during the 1982 magnetic storm by SEEP instrument on the NASA S81-1 spacecraft.
 In 1989, the exospheric hydrogen atom population around Earth was extensively studied by the NASA Dynamic Explorer (DE-1) satellite.

-An instrument with a dedicated high-energy ENA detection channel was flown on the 1991 NASA CRRES satellite.
+An instrument with a dedicated high-energy ENA detection channel was flown aboard the 1991 NASA CRRES satellite.
 A more sophisticated high energy particle instrument was launched on the 1992 NASA/ISAS GEOTAIL spacecraft dedicated to observing Earth's magnetosphere astronomy.
 Precipitating ENAs can be studied from a low Earth orbit and were measured "looking out" by CRRES and the 1995 Swedish ASTRID satellites.